Stripo: Annual Report

 This summer, we released Plugin, a solution for the SaaS services where email communication with clients is the core activity; it’s been installed 312 times.

 When we just started, the ratio of English- and Russian-speaking users was 50/50%.
-Now, 74% of our users are English-speaking, 16% are Russians, and others are from Ukraine, Spain, France, Italy, Germany, Brazil, India, etc.
+Now, 74% of our users are English-speaking, 16% are Russian-speaking users, and others speak Ukrainian, Spanish, French, Italian, German, Portuguese, Indian, etc.

 We are becoming an international product.
 This fact made us think of being a multi-language tool.
 And our new web site’s interface will be translated into 7 languages.